jiswarrior/fishbowl/README.md

 # palia-guide
-This website contains game guides for the game "fishbowl".
+This website contains game guides for the game "palia".